dougeby/IntuneDocs/InTuneDocs/deploy-use/ios-device-enrollment-program-in-microsoft-intune.md

 Your corporate-owned devices can now be distributed to users.
 When an iOS device is turned on it will be enrolled for management by Intune.
 The user device limit applies to DEP-managed devices.

 >[!NOTE]
->If a user attempts to enroll a DEP device but has exceeded her device limit, enrollment will fail silently without warning the user.
+>If a user attempts to enroll a DEP device but has exceeded the device limit, enrollment will fail without warning.

 ## Changes to Intune group assignments